DominicTYLau/mcp-budget/README.md

 }
 ```
 Replace /full/path/to/mcp-budget/ with the actual path to the project folder

+Replace /full/path/to/budget.csv with the actual path to the csv file

 Quit and re-open Claude Desktop

 Try it out!
 Ask Claude something like: "How much did I spend on food?"

 If all goes well, Claude should show the result returned by your tool.